-Special lectures featuring prominent authorities on specific aspects of radio and television and online media, such as broadcast law, labor unions, music promotions, etc. are also provided to the student.
-These lectures are important for entry-level positions as a disc jockey, newscaster, sportscaster, director, producer or salesperson and web content producer.
+Special lectures featuring prominent authorities on specific aspects of radio and television, such as broadcast law, labor unions, music promotions, etc. are also provided to the student.
+These lectures are important for entry-level positions as a disc jockey, newscaster, sportscaster, director, producer or salesperson.